-1. Provisional safeguard measures shall be applied in critical circumstances where a delay would cause damage which would be difficult to repair, pursuant to a preliminary determination on the basis of the factors referred to in Article 4(5) that there is sufficient prima facie evidence that imports of a product originating in a Central American country have increased as the result of the reduction or elimination of a customs duty in accordance with the Tariff Elimination Schedule of the European Union set out in Annex I (Elimination of Customs Duties) to the Agreement, and such imports cause serious injury, or threat thereof, to the Union industry.
+1. Provisional safeguard measures shall be applied in critical circumstances where a delay would cause damage which would be difficult to repair, pursuant to a preliminary determination on the basis of the factors referred to in Article 4(5) that there is sufficient prima facie evidence that imports of a product originating in Columbia or Peru have increased as a result of the reduction or elimination of a customs duty in accordance with the Tariff Elimination Schedule of the European Union set out in Annex I to the Agreement, and such imports cause serious injury, or threat thereof, to the Union industry.